greenelab/connectivity-search-manuscript/manuscript.md

 We implemented these advances in the open-source hetmatpy Python package and HetMat data structure to provide highly-optimized computational infrastructure for representing and reasoning on hetnets using matrices.

 This work lays the foundation for exciting future directions.
+For many queries, a large number of paths are returned.
+Interpretation of large lists is difficult.
+Therefore, the dimensionality of results could be reduced by aggregating path scores across intermediate nodes or edges [@doi:10.15363/thinklab.d228].

 Here, we computed all DWPCs for Hetionet metapaths with length ≤ 3.
 Our search engine will therefore overlook important connectivity from longer metapaths.
 However, it is infeasible to compute DWPCs for all longer metapaths.